 The answer to the question may be obvious to business owners who have a lot of experience buying diesel and gas-powered trucks.
 But, if you are new to commercial work trucks or you are just getting started with your contracting business, the answers may not be too obvious.
 That’s why we have prepared this report.
 Our goal is to help you become a well-informed buyer.

-There are two significant differences in Isuzu diesel powered trucks verses Isuzu gas powered trucks.
+There are two significant differences in Isuzu diesel powered trucks versus Isuzu gas powered trucks.

 - Initial Purchase Price